1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

    -  Set the service startup as desired.
 Automatic is fine for all databases.
    -  Make sure that "This account" is selected.
-   -  Make sure that the credentails for svc\_oracleprod or svc\_oracleppd are entered.
+   -  Make sure that the credentials for svc\_oracleprod or svc\_oracleppd are entered.
    -  Click Apply.
    -  Click OK.